-Hanning says these simple actions can often keep a child safe.
-He also reminds parents to constantly reinforce general safety tips for children.
+There are simple actions, he says, which can often keep a child safe.
+Hanning also reminds parents to constantly reinforce general safety tips for children:

 They must always walk to or from school with a friend or friends.
 Stick to streets they know and never take short cuts through quiet areas or empty parking lots and never walk with cell phones and iPads in full view.